Managing Author Profiles Online

 Why Should I Care about Scopus Author Profile?

-It is important for researchers to be aware how their work appears in databases and Google Scholar because it may affect citation counts and subsequently your research impact.
+It is important for researchers to be aware how their work appears in databases and Google Scholar because it may affect citation counts and subsequently your research impact metrics.
 Is your information correct?
 Are there researchers with similar names?
 Is it correctly attributed to you?

 In addition, Scopus is used as a bibliometric source for compiling several university rankings.